Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/technical/15_Version-list.md

 - 4.0.2 (January 2024 release) About page with search instructions.

 - 4.1 (July 2024 release) 2001 Ajahn Chah Conference almost finished.
 Finalized the license.
 Allow search engines to index pages (fingers crossed).
 Apply smart quotes to text.
 ParseCSV option --pendingMeansYes.
 Unit tests for search feature.
 Fix several minor bugs.

+- 4.1.1 Removed All/Searchable pages.

+- 4.2 (August 2024 release) Added Upāsikā Day: Can We Function Without Attachement? and Ajahn Pasanno's Q&A sessions from the 25th Anniversary Retreat.
+Obtained teacher consent for almost all Chah2001 excerpts.
+Added tag search feature.
+Updated the tags with changes from Version 9.
+Alphabetical tag listing improvements. search.js is more readable.
+Database-related functions moved to Database.py.